luciopaiva/pdfhacker/README.md

 **Warning: this is an experimental project and a WIP.
 Don't try to use it yet, it won't work!**

-A low-level PDF file editor.
+A low-level PDF file editor API.

 ## Features